d12frosted/elpa-mirror/melpa/ipp-readme.txt

   * Lexmark MS312dn with a path component of "/ipp/print" (IPP URL of the form "ipp://10.0.0.1:631/ipp/print" or "ipps://10.0.0.1:443/ipp/print")

+  * Brother DCP-1610W, with an empty path component

   * Xerox Document Centre 460 ST, with empty path component.

   * Epson AL-MX300 and AL-M310DN with a path component of "/Epson_IPP_Printer" (so an